 Waiting for test results can be a difficult time, we have more information that can help.

 Further tests for colon cancer

 If any of your biopsies show that there is cancer in the colon, you will have more tests.
-These are to find out more about the cancer.
-The results help your doctors plan your treatment.
-You may also have some of these tests again during and after treatment:
+The results will help you and your doctor decide on the best treatment for you.
+Some tests may be repeated during and after treatment.
+You may have any of the following tests: